seekinginfiniteloop/PlainLicense/docs/licenses/copyleft/PlainAGPLv3.md

+---
+draft: true
+---

-# PlainLGPL v3 License
+# PlainAGPL License

-## THIS IS A PLACEHOLDER; THE LICENSE TEXT IS NOT FINAL

 Permission to Use: